Technology That Does What People Want – Using (Rather Than Being Used By) Tools

 An understanding of the world as made up of a mixture of chaos, stability and islands of complex life, goes a long way toward reviving the medieval understanding of the world as mysterious semi-order.
 Order and chaos exist companionably side-by-side, not in a New Age vision of the connectedness of all things, but in a way that allows people to exist companionably with the world.
 Institutions may make fewer of the dumb mistakes that often led to dead-ends and disasters.
 Benefits already seen include the rise of practical efforts at ecological restoration (rewilding and untaming), a new look at the utility of servant leadership as a model for business management, and models for personal development, parenting and education that leverage an appreciation of the importance of social networks and the architecture of the brain.

-In 2000, Stephen Hawking identified the twenty-first century as the century of ee27e948260a315fff02fb6b246e0ed4complexity.
+In 2000, Stephen Hawking identified the twenty-first century as the century of complexity.
 The magazine, Scientific American, and author Michael Crichton, urged readers interested in careers and in creating a more livable world, to “embrace complexity.”
 That’s another way of suggesting that the new tools offer new understanding of the world as “complex,” but also that they hold great promise for careers and for healing of a damaged world.

 Three or four generations downstream from the first electronic computer, it’s no longer necessary to speculate about the direction of computational culture.
 Science fiction hopes and fears are useful, but so is a sober assessment of career paths and opportunities for restoring the health of damaged natural and human communities.

-Pointing out the signposts to a better future seems like a reasonable alternative to the looking-ahead-road-sign-blue-sky-78506201pessimistic predictions of a robotic future that tech marketers would like people to imagine.
+Pointing out the signposts to a better future seems like a reasonable alternative to the pessimistic predictions of a robotic future that tech marketers would like people to imagine.
 At least, it’s worth taking a hard look at what’s already happening, thinking about likely outcomes, chatting it up and, ultimately, enjoying the ride.
 After all, this is just another beak-in period.
 People are good at negotiating these.
 No big deal.